The Ultimate Guide to FANG Stocks Facebook vs. Amazon vs. Netflix vs. Google.

 With a FANG leading profitability of 40.7% of sales contributing to earnings, the simple business model of Facebook is making itself known.

-So Facebook has a simple business model, low costs and is still growing earning fast, with a 1 year EPS of 50.6%.
+So Facebook has a simple business model, low costs, and is still growing earning fast, with a one year EPS of 50.6%.
 It is also still reasonably priced with a P/E ratio of only 26.88.

-Facebook survived its first real test with Cambridge Analytica which dragged Mr. Zuckerberg through the ringer, but ultimately the U.S. lawmakers talk tough but do nothing.
+Facebook survived its first real test with Cambridge Analytica, which dragged Mr. Zuckerberg through the wringer, but ultimately the US lawmakers talk tough but do nothing.

-Update:26/07/2018 – Facebook announced a reset on the operating outlook in their quarterly announcement, which caused the biggest 1-day drop in capitalization of a company in history.
+Update:26/07/2018 – Facebook announced a reset on the operating outlook in its quarterly announcement, which caused the biggest 1-day drop in the capitalization of a company in history.
 Approximately $124 billion was lost.
 The long-term picture is still positive but not quite what it was.

 Amazon Inc. Ticker:NASDAQ: AMZN

-Mr. Bezos, you have built a retail system that competes with, and nearly beats, every shopping mall, retail chain and every mom and pop store, you deliver audiobooks, eBooks, physical and virtual DVD’s, music, books and everything from wine to lawn mowers and anything in between.
-I know because I am a prime member, and a significant percent of my spend is with Amazon.
+Mr. Bezos, you have built a retail system that competes with, and nearly beats, every shopping mall, retail chain, and every mom and pop store, you deliver audiobooks, eBooks, physical and virtual DVD’s, music, books and everything from wine to lawnmowers and anything in between.
+I know because I am a prime member, and a significant percentage of my spending is with Amazon.

 What I love about Amazon is the ability to simplify everything.
 This website runs on Amazon Web Services (AWS), which incidentally AWS is on course to dominate web services provisioning.
 Everyone from solo entrepreneurs to multinational corporations are signing up like crazy to have their digital services hosted on the one true flexible “pay as you go” digital application hosting service.
 Where haggard incumbents Hewlett Packard Enterprise, DXC Technology, and IBM are failing Amazon is succeeding.

-Amazon has fostered for their entire history a completely unreasonable price earnings ratio of over 100, now standing at 142.
+Amazon has fostered for its entire history a completely unreasonable price-earnings ratio of over 100, now standing at 142.
 How is this possible.
-Well, because the margins are razor thin, but the growth still keeps coming with Bezos plowing any spare cashflow into expansion and innovation.
-With a percent change in revenue of +35.51% for 2017 to 2018 they are still with the leading FANG wolf pack.
+Well, because the margins are razor-thin, but the growth still keeps coming with Bezos plowing any spare cashflow into expansion and innovation.
+With a percent change in revenue of +35.51% from 2017 to 2018, they are still with the leading FANG wolf pack.

-Innovation is the key, Bezos and team still manage to find innovation, from the Kindle, Firestick, to Alexa, AWS and space travel this management team is not lacking ideas.
+Innovation is the key, Bezos, and the team still manage to find innovation, from the Kindle, Firestick, to Alexa, AWS, and space travel this management team is not lacking ideas.